heavyblotto/bfw/src/docs/game-design.md

   - When a Player reaches a waypoint, they can select the Match to play.
   - Players can repeat Matches to earn Gold and XP.
   - Players must defeat an Opponent Bigfoot character in order to unlock that Bigfoot character to be available as a Player Bigfoot in future Matches.
-- When the Player selects an Opponent, the player can proceed to the **Arena** page to start the game.
+- When the Player selects a Match (and pays the Gold if the Opponent Bigfoot is locked), the player can proceed to the **Arena** page to start the game.

 ### Attack vs. Collect Cards